Pink Floyd live performances

+Pink Floyd is an English progressive rock band, formed in the mid-1960s in London.

-Performance history highlights
+Performance history

 Barrett era

-The earliest shows for what is considered to be "Pink Floyd" occurred in 1965 and included Bob Klose as a member of the band, which at the time played mainly R&B covers.
+Pink Floyd earliest shows were performed in 1965.
+They included Bob Klose as a member of the band, which at first played mainly R&B covers.
 Klose left the band after 1965.
-The remaining four members played very small (generally no more than 50 people), mostly unadvertised shows at the Marquee Club in London through June 1966.
-The set list continued to include R&B, but some original psychedelia was also being introduced.
+The remaining four members played small (generally no more than 50 people), mostly unadvertised shows at the Marquee Club in London through June 1966.
+The set list continued to include R&B and psychedelia began to appear.

-On 30 September 1966, Pink Floyd were invited to play All Saint's Church Hall to raise money for the nascent International Times newspaper, and quickly became the "house band".
-At these shows, the band began its use of visual effects and gradually stopped covering R&B. Word of these shows quickly spread in the London underground culture and soon the band became very well-attended and developed a cult following.
-On 23 December 1966, the first of the "International Times" associated gigs to be held at the UFO Club was performed.
-Mainstream interest about the counter-culture was increasing and a very small portion of their 20 January 1967 show at the UFO Club was broadcast as part of Granada TV's documentary entitled It's So Far Out, It's Straight Down, which constitutes the first audial or visual record of the band live.
+On 30 September 1966, Pink Floyd were invited to play All Saint's Church Hall to raise money for the nascent International Times newspaper and became the "house band".
+They began to use visual effects at these shows, and gradually stopped covering R&B. Word of these shows spread in the London underground culture and the band developed a following.
+On 23 December 1966, the first of the "International Times" associated gigs was played at the UFO Club in London.
+Mainstream interest about the counterculture was increasing, and part of the band's 20 January 1967 show at the UFO Club was broadcast in Granada TV's documentary entitled It's So Far Out, It's Straight Down.
+This was the first recording of the band playing live.

-Pink Floyd were among the 30 bands that played The 14 Hour Technicolour Dream benefit gig organised for the "International Times" legal defence fund and held at the Alexandra Palace in London on the eve of 30 April 1967.
-Some of the other bands who played were The Who, The Move, The Pretty Things, Soft Machine, Tomorrow and The Creation.
-Notables in attendance included musician John Lennon, artist John Dunbar, actor Michael Caine, artist and musician Yoko Ono, actress Julie Christie, musician Mick Jagger and artist David Hockney.
-Although both the BBC and filmmaker Peter Whitehead filmed portions of the event, there is no known footage of Pink Floyd.
+In April 1967, Pink Floyd were among 30 bands that played The 14 Hour Technicolor Dream benefit gig, which was organized for the "International Times" legal defense fund and held at Alexandra Palace in London.
+The other bands included The Who, The Move, The Pretty Things, Soft Machine, Tomorrow and The Creation.
+Guests included John Lennon, John Dunbar, Michael Caine, Yoko Ono, Julie Christie, Mick Jagger and David Hockney.
+Both the BBC and filmmaker Peter Whitehead filmed portions of the event.
+There is no known footage of Pink Floyd in the show.

-On 12 May 1967, Pink Floyd performed at Queen Elizabeth Hall in London a concert entitled Games for May.
-At this show, they debuted a multi-speaker pan pot system controlled by joystick from the stage that allowed them to move sound to anywhere a speaker had been set up.
-This precursor to their later "Azimuth Coordinator" unfortunately was stolen after the show.
+On 12 May 1967, Pink Floyd performed at Queen Elizabeth Hall in London, in a concert entitled Games for May.
+At this show they debuted a multi-speaker pan pot system, controlled by a joystick from the stage, that allowed them to move the sound to remote loudspeakers.
+This precursor to their later "Azimuth Coordinator" was stolen after the show.